5 Facts About the Online Presence of Nightlife Venue Marketing:

 Almost every venue has an official Facebook page, even if it’s not actively managed by the venue owner.
 The bars and nightclubs that keep their Facebook page up to date by creating events and posting regular updates have more Likes and Check-ins than the venues that completely neglect their profile.

 Many venues fail to realize that for the majority of their target audience (ages 21- early 30s) Facebook is still the go-to source to learn about a venue and get a sense of the atmosphere.

 By failing to even upload a profile picture, these venues severely limit their organic reach for potential patrons and discourage engagement from regulars and loyal patrons.

 We’ve noticed that the venues posting frequently on Facebook, Twitter, and Instagram are the same ones that engage with their fans and followers by responding to their comments and posts.

 This level of attention not only results in more Likes and Followers online, it helps your strengthen your business’s reputation as one that is caring, responsive, and knowledgeable.

 3. Higher quality content yields more Likes and Followers

-Appealing to your audience with an stunning image and providing details about an event in the comment section is a subtle but great way to promote an event while building your online presence.
+Appealing to your audience with a stunning image and providing details about an event in the comment section is a subtle but great way to promote an event while building your online presence.

 4. Only popular venues in major cities use Twitter

-Twitter has always been a popular medium for businesses, but in the highly visual and flashy environment of the nightlife, Instagram has proven to be the most effective platform to promote a venue or event on social media.
+Twitter has always been a popular medium for businesses.
+But in the highly visual and flashy environment of the nightlife, Instagram has proven to be the most effective platform to promote a venue or event on social media.